 13th – 14th January 2017

-India is a country obsessed with colour, and in the city of Jaipur this obsession thrives.
-The Kite Festival, held every January, is a celebration of such colour and one of India’s most popular pastimes.
+India is a country obsessed with color, and in the city of Jaipur this obsession thrives.
+The Kite Festival, held every January, is a celebration of such color and one of India’s most popular pastimes.
 Kites flood the sky and cast striking silhouettes against the pink buildings and clear blue sky in reverence to the sun and season’s transition.
-Observed on Makar Sankranti, a government holiday, the streets are packed with people partaking in the lively festivities and religious rituals, making this incredible festival idea to either participate in or simply watch float by.
+Observed on Makar Sankranti, a government vacation, the streets are packed with people partaking in the lively festivities and religious rituals, making this incredible festival idea to either participate in or simply watch float by.